 The Group is exposed to concentrations of risk with individual reinsurers due to the nature of the reinsurance market and the restricted range of reinsurers that have acceptable credit ratings.
 The Group operates a policy to manage its reinsurance counterparty exposures by limiting the reinsurers that may be used.
 Reinsurance exposures are aggregated with other exposures to ensure that the overall risk is within appetite.
-For the period ended 31 December 2020, 99% of the net reinsurance balances are with 4 major reinsurers with credit ratings above A-.
+For the period ended 31 December 2022, 99% of the net reinsurance balances are with 4 major reinsurers with credit ratings above A- (2021: 99% of the net reinsurance balances are with 4 major reinsurers with credit ratings above A-).

-30 Capital management
+29 Capital management